 Historian Romila Thapar (in an interview for The Hindu on 2 March 2016) asserts that in India, “Hindus, Muslims, Christians, Dalits and Adivasis are all equal citizens.
 All citizens have the right to debate and discuss their duties towards the state and also the obligations of the state to ensure that the claims to human rights of all citizens are met by the state to an equal degree.”

-Yet even the Prime Minister of India felt obliged to concede that for tribal communities “equality” is far to seek after seven decades independence: “The Adivasis, who have made sacrifices during our freedom struggle were not given their due respect and recognition.” (quoted by the Prime Minister’s Office on 4 March 2019)
+Yet even the Prime Minister of India felt obliged to concede that for tribal communities “equality” is far to seek after seven decades independence: “The Adivasis, who have made sacrifices during our freedom struggle were not given their due respect and recognition.” (quoted by the Prime Minister’s Office on 4 March 2019, Backup PDF 150 KB)

 Continue the guided tour Part 2 >>

-1. follow the guided tour on the present website (start here)
+1. follow a guided tour on the present website (start here)